ligato/cn-infra/docs/tutorials/03_rest-handler.md

 }
 ```

-And register it to the REST plugin in the Init method.
+Finally, we register our handler with the REST plugin.
+This is done our plugin's
+`Init` method:

 ```go
 func (p *MyPlugin) Init() error {